The First Day of Christmas

 IMG_20101229_181739

 This one is at the Mwangaza Jesuit Centre.
 There are several pieces of fantastic religious sculpture there, but our subject today is nativity scenes, so here it is.
 I like that the shepherd is playing some sort of bagpipes, and also that the background decor is made of gift wrapping paper and Christmas lights.
+Before installing Christmas lights or using new appliances, you may want to hire an electrician to check your electrical system especially if your breakers keep tripping.
 Nice touches, which I’ll keep in mind next time I help make a creche.